Adaptations for Blindness and Visual Impairment

 In MakeCode, the zoom button is in the lower-right corner of the screen.

 For students with more severe visual impairments, block-based languages are not a good choice because they are not compatible with screen readers.
-We support one text-based option that is compatible with screen readers, JavaScript.
+We support two text-based options that are compatible with screen readers, Quorum and JavaScript.

 Javascript With Screen Readers